Ana24p/R-program-Assesment/README.md

 # R-Program-Assesment
-r programs from labbook tybca
+Solved Question's of R program from Practica